Communication

 Researcher Claude Grison explains the occurrence of chikungunya cases near Montpellier…

-These 10 remarkable women are being inducted into the Academy of Sciences
+These 10 Amazing Women Are Inducted into the Academy of Sciences

 They are immunologists, neurologists, astrophysicists… They all work in fields…